What to Expect on Your First Visit

 Intake Screening Appointment

 The first step in becoming a patient is to schedule a screening appointment.
-This brief appointment will be with a faculty member and consist of a review of your health history, a comprehensive examination, and necessary radiographs (x-rays) and intraoral digital scans to determine your treatment needs.
+This brief appointment will consist of a review of your health history, a comprehensive examination, and necessary radiographs (x-rays) and intraoral digital scans to determine your treatment needs.
 This appointment is necessary to determine if your oral health needs are compatible with the educational needs of our students and to assign you to the most appropriate dental health team.
-Touro Dental Health reserves the right not to accept patients that do not fit the criteria of our facility.
+Touro Dental Health reserves the right not to accept patients that do not fit the criteria of our educational facility.

 Preparing for Your Appointment